Fish Hooks

-Fish Hooks is an American animated television series created by Noah Z. Jones for Disney Channel and Disney XD.
-The show ran for three seasons from September 3, 2010 to April 4, 2014, airing a total of 59 episodes.
+Fish Hooks is an American animated television series created by Noah Z. Jones and developed by Alex Hirsch and William Reiss for Disney Channel.
+The show ran for three seasons from September 3, 2010, to April 4, 2014, airing a total of 59 episodes.

 Plot

 The series revolves around a fun-personified fish named Milo, his nervous brother Oscar, and their "overly dramatic" best friend Bea Goldfishberg, with whom Oscar is infatuated.
 They attend a school known as Freshwater High, submerged in an aquarium in a pet store named Bud's Pets.
 The series chronicles their daily lives as they deal with typical teen problems, such as romance and homework, as well as havoc conjured with other animals in the pet store.